 Community members forming political action committees to support a school district bond measure have asked for clarification of rules regarding registering their PACs.
 OSBA learned the following from the state elections division:

-Once the school district officially files the measure with the county clerk and the measure is certified and given a number, the advocacy group must file forms SEL 221 and SEL 223 with the elections division, not the county clerk.
-The forms are in the state's 2008 Campaign Finance Manual and may be filed electronically on the secretary of state's ORESTAR system, after which the treasurer must account for and file all of the committee's contribution and expenditure transactions electronically.
+Once the school district officially files the measure with the county clerk and the measure is certified and given a number, the advocacy group must file forms SEL 221 and SEL 223 with the Secretary of State's Elections Division (not the county clerk).
+The forms are in the state's current Campaign Finance Manual.
+The treasurer, from that point on, must account for and file on the appropriate state forms all of the committee's contributions and expenditures.

 School districts and other local governments often wait until near the deadline to file their measures for the following reasons: